 Predevelopment Loan Max.
 Score Project Score

 Product Terms Selection Criteria

 A. Purpose & Form of Assistance

-1. Purpose & Form of Assistance Provide predevelopment financing through construction closing, primarily for projects that preserve existing subsidized affordable housing or NOAH units.
-N/A
+1. Purpose & Form of Assistance Provide predevelopment financing through construction closing, primarily for projects that preserve existing subsidized affordable housing or NOAH units

-B. Eligibility 50
+B. Eligibility 25

-1. Projects Acquisition/rehabilitation projects (including both Substantial and Light Rehabilitation); Expansive list of eligible costs, including land acquisition; Only for projects not receiving other LACAHSA financing; Preference for Substantial Rehabilitation projects Eligible costs include site control, acquisition of land/buildings, demolition/abatement, third-party reports (e.g., engineering studies, environmental studies, market studies), architectural plans, application fees, legal services, permits, bonding, and site preparation.
-Threshold Requirements Is this an acquisition/rehabilitation project without other LACAHSA financing?
-If YES, proceed If NO, disqualified Point Scoring Add 10 points for Substantial Rehabilitation.
-Add 1 point for every 2.5% by which existing weighted-average rents are below the applicable weighted-average HUD Fair Market Rents, up to 20 points.
-30
+1. Projects Acquisition/Rehabilitation Projects (including both Substantial and Light Rehabilitation); Expansive list of eligible costs, including land acquisition; Only for projects not receiving other LACAHSA financing; Preference for Substantial Rehabilitation projects.
+Eligible costs include site control, acquisition of land/buildings, demolition/abatement, third-party reports (e.g., engineering studies, environmental studies, market studies), architectural plans, application fees, legal services, permits, bonding, and site preparation.
+While rehabilitation of NOAH units is preferred, land-only acquisition for later development is possible.
+Threshold Requirements Is this a project without other LACAHSA financing?
+If YES, proceed If NO, disqualified Point Scoring Add 5 points for Substantial Rehabilitation.
+5

 2. Owners Eligible Nonprofits, Private Entities; Preference for projects 100% owned by Eligible Nonprofits Threshold Requirements Is the project owned by either an Eligible Nonprofit entity or a Private Entity?
 If YES, proceed If NO, disqualified Point Scoring Add 20 points for projects 100% owned by one or more Eligible Nonprofits (501(c)(3) tax-exempt bond eligible).
 20

-C. Loan Size and Structure

-1. Maximum Amount \$1,000,000 Threshold Requirement Is the funding amount less than or equal to \$1,000,000?

-Predevelopment Loan Product Terms Selection Criteria Max.
-Score Project Score If YES, proceed If NO, disqualified 2.
-Term Due at earlier of 36 months or close of acquisition/construction financing Threshold Requirement Is the term less than or equal to 36 months?
+Predevelopment Loan Max.
+Score Project Score Product Terms Selection Criteria C. Loan Size and Structure 1.
+Maximum Amount \$1,000,000 Threshold Requirement Is the funding amount less than or equal to \$1,000,000?
+If YES, proceed If NO, disqualified 2.
+Term Due at earlier of 36 months or close of acquisition/construction financing.
+Threshold Requirement Is the term less than or equal to 36 months?
 If YES, proceed If NO, disqualified 3.
 Maximum Amortization Interest-only during term; paid quarterly Threshold Requirement Are interest payments modeled correctly?
 If YES, proceed If NO, disqualified 4.
-Interest Rate 3% Compounding Interest Threshold Requirement Does the model assume a 3% compound interest rate?
+Interest Rate 3% Compounding Interest Threshold Requirement Does the model assume a 3% compounding interest rate?
 If YES, proceed If NO, disqualified 5.
-Prepayment Lockout/Penalties No prepayment lockout or penalties N/A 6.
-Recourse Non-recourse, subject to exceptions for fraud, misrepresentation, etc. (so-called "bad acts carveouts") N/A 7.
-Security Real property, where possible N/A D. Loan Costs 1.
-Application Deposit Non-refundable deposit of \$1,500 due within 30 days of NOFA selection (applied as a credit to legal and advisory costs/fees at closing) N/A 2.
-Upfront Origination Fee 0.75% of total loan amount Threshold Requirement Does the model assume a 0.75% origination fee?
-If YES, proceed If NO, disqualified 3.
-Forward Commitment Fee N/A - Immediate delivery N/A 4.
-Extension Fee N/A N/A
+Prepayment Lockout/Penalties No prepayment lockout or penalties 6.
+Recourse Non-recourse, subject to exceptions for fraud, misrepresentation, etc. (so-called "bad acts carveouts") 7.
+Security / Site Control Real property, where possible; Evidence of site control preferred At the time of project selection, LACAHSA may waive evidence of site control, provided that the Applicant submits adequate evidence that: (i) it is subject to a binding contract to acquire the site, and (ii) it will give collateral to secure the obligations of a Loan Agreement, including but not limited to repayment of funds and recording of an affordability covenant.
+Threshold Requirement Has the applicant provided either (a) evidence of site control or (b) the alternative described at left?
+If YES, proceed If NO, disqualified